Philippines can cope with capital outflows, grow 6.75 pct this year: IMF

 A retreat from emerging markets has seen the peso fall about 5 percent this year.
 The stock market .PSI has clawed back from heavy losses in recent months and is up around 11 percent this year, making it the second best performer in Southeast Asia after Vietnam.

-One factor boosting the Philippines is that it has a current account surplus, unlike some neighbours that have deficits, which have been worsening this year.
-The Philippine surplus is underpinned by remittances from Filipinos working abroad, receipts from the business process outsourcing sector and improving trade.

-For 2012, the Philippines central bank estimated the surplus at 2.8 percent of GDP.
-Peiris said the IMF now expects the 2014 level - which it projected in April at 2.0 percent - to be only slightly lower than this year’s 2.5 percent.

-The country’s inflation rate is expected to climb gradually due to the peso’s weakness and sustained demand pressures, but it will likely stay within the central bank’s 2013 and 2014 target band of 3-5 percent, Peiris said.
+The inflation rate is expected to climb gradually due to the peso’s weakness and sustained demand pressures, but it will likely stay within the central bank’s 2013 target band of 3-5 percent, the IMF said.

+The IMF said the Philippines will continue to enjoy current account and balance of payments surpluses, underpinned by remittances from Filipinos working abroad and receipts from the business process outsourcing sector.

 To attract foreign investors, the Philippines should allow more foreign ownership in economic sectors, execute public private partnerships in a timely and transparent manner and remove regulatory bottlenecks, the IMF said.